bobintornado/bobintornado.github.io/_posts/2017-11-19-Hugos-Templates-And-Its-Lookup-Order.md

 For example, in the example site I built, there is a `UI` section in the nav bar, which maps to `/uis/` path.
 Under Hugo's default configurations, the folder named `uis` under `content` folder will be used.
 And upon visiting `/uis/` path, Hugo will look up the template in the order talked about in this [documentation page](https://gohugo.io/templates/section-templates/#section-template-lookup-order).

 There is a catch here is that under version `v0.30.2`, if you have an empty folder, the `list` template will not be rendered automatically.
-You must put a `_index.md` file under the folder, even the content is of the `_index.md` could be empty.
+You must put a `_index.md` file under the folder, even the content of file `_index.md` could be empty.

 The catch is useful when adding for static pages.
 Eg, when adding `About`, `FAQ`, or `Privacy`.